Tyrone Thompson (rugby): Early life and career

 Thompson attended a Hurricanes Under 17 Development Camp in 2017 and a Hurricanes U18 Camp, a year later.

 After finishing high school, Thompson and his brother signed a contract with the Wellington Rugby Academy and moved to Wellington.
-There, he plays club rugby for Marist St Pats, the club his father, uncle and cousins have also played for.
+There, he played club rugby for Marist St Pats, the club his father, uncle and cousins have also played for.

 Both Thompson brothers represented Wellington at the Jock Hobbs Memorial National Under 19 Tournament in 2019, finishing the tournament in third place.